MBYCBrad/MiamiBeachYachtClub/replit.md

   - All settings changes persist immediately to database with optimistic UI updates and proper error handling
   - Settings sections now use live database synchronization with comprehensive form validation and user feedback
   - Unified settings architecture across both dashboard types with purple-to-blue gradient styling consistency
 - July 22, 2025.
+Complete real-time notifications system implemented for yacht owner dashboard
+  - Enhanced notifications query with 30-second refresh intervals and refetchOnWindowFocus for optimal real-time synchronization
+  - Added immediate cache invalidation on notification mutations (mark as read, delete) with forced refetch for instant updates
+  - Implemented comprehensive TypeScript typing with proper array validation for notifications and messaging data
+  - Added real-time notification logging showing total count and unread notifications for debugging and monitoring
+  - Notifications system now displays live database data with millisecond response times and automatic refresh functionality
+  - Fixed all TypeScript errors in messaging interface with proper type guards and array validation
+  - Complete notification management with read/unread status tracking and instant UI synchronization
+- July 22, 2025.
 Complete calendar section real-time data transformation with removal of all hardcoded dates
   - Replaced static "June 2025" with dynamic current month/year display using JavaScript Date methods
   - Removed hardcoded calendar day calculations and replaced with proper date arithmetic using actual current month